 What is being done?

-In 2007, UNEP Regional Seas, UNEP-CAR/RCU, Regional Activity Centres IMA (Trinidad and Tobago) and Regional Activity Centre CIMAB (Cuba) in consultation with regional coastal experts, government and community stakeholders developed a 'Regional Action Plan for the Sustainable Management of Marine Litter'(RAPMaLi).
+In 2007, UNEP Regional Seas, UNEP-CAR/RCU, LBS Regional Activity Centres IMA (Trinidad and Tobago) and CIMAB (Cuba) in consultation with regional coastal experts, governments and community stakeholders developed a 'Regional Action Plan for the Sustainable Management of Marine Litter'(RAPMaLi).

-The RAPMaLi was preceded by the preparation of a detailed Regional Overview document that summarizes the existing status of Marine Litter in the Wider Caribbean Sea Region including a review of the relevant regional and national legal instruments, programmes and institutional arrangements
+The RAPMaLi was preceded by the preparation of a detailed Regional Overview document that summarized the status of Marine Litter in the Wider Caribbean Sea Region including a review of the relevant regional and national legal instruments, programmes and institutional arrangements